theelims/ESP32-sveltekit/README.md

 - Service threads instead of a loop function with millis().
 - Fallback / recovery mode
 - Allow anonymous guest user
+- Remove JWT secret retrieval from the API.
+Uses generate new secret instead.
 - Store Wi-Fi credentials for more then one network.
 Select network by preference and signal strength
 - Task Monitor to see the core usage and optimize power consumption
 - Battery API